AI-SDC/SACRO-ML/Contributing.md

 Automatic Documentation
 =======================

-The documentation is automatically build using sphinx and github actions.
+The documentation is automatically built using sphinx and github actions.

 The source files in docs/source are parsed/compiled into HTML files in docs/_build.
 The contents of docs/_build is pushed to the gh-pages branch which is then automatically